NuevoFoundation/workshops/content/english/jsappybird/1-Activity/add-jump-sound.md

 weight: 10
 ---

-Lets add Force to the Bird
+Let's add sounds to the bird while it is jumping

-    Add below command in the file [File: create-game.js] jumpSound.play();
+Add the below command in the file [File: create-game.js]
+    jumpSound.play();